kristofferh/kristofferh/README.md

 I’m Kris.
 Like my ancestors, I make interactive things on the internet.

 I currently work at Google.
 Before that I worked at other places.
-And before that I was a baby.
+Before that I was a baby.

+First: 🇸🇪 \
+Then: 🇺🇸 \
+Now: 🇨🇭

 This is a website: [k-create.com](https://k-create.com).